 Buy brown butcher’s paper in 18-inch width.
-Place the paper along the room walls leaving an 1/8 inch gap between the paper and the wall.
+Place the paper along the room walls leaving a 1/8 inch gap between the paper and the wall.
 Cut a triangular hole every 18 inches in the paper and put masking tape over the hole to attach the paper securely to the floor.
-When putting together your brown butcher paper template, make sure to overlap each piece about two inches and tape all pieces together.
-This will create a long continuous paper section to make the cutting template, Be sure you slide the paper under any door casings.
+When putting together your brown butcher paper template, make sure to overlap each piece about 2 inches and tape all pieces together.
+This will create a long continuous paper section to make the cutting template.
+Be sure you slide the paper under any door casings.

 Step 2 - Fit Around Piping

 To fit the paper template around piping, tape paper on either side of the pipe.
-Measure the distance from the center of the pipe to a wall, take away an 1/8 of an inch an then use this measurement to draw a circle on another piece of paper for the pipe diameter with a compass.
+Measure the distance from the center of the pipe to a wall, take away 1/8 of an inch.
+Use this measurement to draw a circle on another piece of paper for the pipe diameter with a compass.
 Cut out the circle and then fit the paper around the pipe and tape it to the paper on either side of the pipe.
 Mark which side of the template is up.
 After rolling it up, carry it to the linoleum sheeting.

 Put the paper template over the linoleum sheet you need to cut and tape it so it is securely in place.
 Use as much tape as possible to make sure the template stays in place while cutting.
 Use an erasable felt-tip pen to trace the template outline.
 While removing the template, be careful not to smudge the outline.